Haichang-Lu/Research-Group/content/amatis/index.md

 ---
-title: _AMATIS_, an open source workflow for magentism analysis
+title: AMATIS, an open source workflow for magentism analysis
 date: 2025-06-30
 ---